Jonathan Aro

-Jonathan Arturo Aro (born October 10, 1990) is a Dominican professional baseball pitcher for the Mariachis de Guadalajara of the Mexican League.
-He made his Major League Baseball (MLB) debut with the Boston Red Sox in 2015 and has also played for the Seattle Mariners.
+Jonathan Arturo Aro (born October 10, 1990) is a Dominican professional baseball pitcher for El Águila de Veracruz of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Boston Red Sox and Seattle Mariners.
+He made his MLB debut in 2015.

 Career

 Boston Red Sox

-The Boston Red Sox signed Aro as an international free agent in June 2011.
+The Boston Red Sox signed Aro as an international free agent on June 6, 2011.
 He grew up in the Dominican Republic idolizing Red Sox legend and Hall of Famer Pedro Martínez.
 His pitching repertoire includes a 91–93 mph fastball which occasionally reaches 95 mph, as well as an 83–85 mph changeup and a slurve at 78–81 mph with a short, 11-to-5 break, throwing most of them for strikes.

 Aro made a fast ascent in the Boston Minor League system in a span of four years.
-After spending a full season each with the DSL Red Sox, GCL Red Sox, and Lowell Spinners from 2011 through 2013, he spent 2014 with the Salem Red Sox and the Greenville Drive.
+After spending a full season each with the Dominican Summer League Red Sox, Gulf Coast League Red Sox, and Lowell Spinners from 2011 through 2013, he spent 2014 with the Salem Red Sox and the Greenville Drive.
 Besides, he was named a SoxProspects.com All-Star in both 2013 and 2014, and was also honored as South Atlantic League All-Star in the 2014 season, after finishing with a record of 1–3 and a 2.16 ERA and 10 saves in 25 games, including 74 strikeouts and 22 walks in 67 1/3 innings pitched.
 In his two stints, Aro went 3–8 with a 2.16 ERA and eight saves in 87 1/3 innings of work, setting the second lowest ERA in the Red Sox minors system in a minimum of 80 innings pitched, being surpassed only by Brian Johnson (2.13).

 Aro joined the Portland Sea Dogs bullpen in 2015, where he posted a 3–2 record with a 2.28 ERA in eight appearances, striking out 19 and walking eight in 22 1/3 innings.
 He then appeared in his fourth level in less than ten months, after being promoted to the Pawtucket Red Sox in May 2015.
 On June 25, Aro earned a promotion to the Boston Red Sox.
 He was optioned July 2 after three appearances, then was recalled in September, making six total appearances with Boston for the season while recording an 0–1 record with 6.97 ERA.
 Aro was also the recipient of the Red Sox' Lou Gorman Award.

 Seattle Mariners

 On December 7, 2015, the Red Sox traded Aro and Wade Miley to the Seattle Mariners for Roenis Elías and Carson Smith.
 On January 26, 2017, Aro was designated for assignment by the Mariners.
 After clearing waivers, Aro was outrighted to the Triple-A Tacoma Rainiers on February 1.
-He elected free agency on November 6, 2017.
+On April 24, Aro was suspended 50 games by MLB for a drug of abuse.
+In 25 appearances for Tacoma, he posted a 6–1 record and 3.16 ERA with 48 strikeouts across 42 2/3 innings pitched.
+Aro elected free agency following the season on November 6.